Utkarsh101001/Interpretable-AI-for-ECG-Signal-Based-Cardiac-Abnormality-Detection/README.md

 ### Primary Objective

-Studying the trade-off between the model’s performance and its interpretability by constraining the maximum depth of the tree while limiting Decision Tree depth to preserve full clinical interpretability.
+Studying the trade-off between the model’s performance and its interpretability while limiting Decision Tree depth to preserve full clinical interpretability.

 ### Secondary Objectives